 - Remember how I said earlier that only your chat logs are seen by the system?
 This is because a filter of this type isn’t equipped to take apart human conversation and figure out who’s talking to who, about what.
 All it knows is what you said, and how toxic each line was.

-- It’s very likely, but not certain, that most “neutral” profane words (fuck, shit, damn) are not considered inherently toxic, for obvious reasons
+- Most “neutral” profane words (fuck, shit, damn) are not considered inherently toxic, for obvious reasons.[Post]

 - That said, profane words that are typically used in insults (bitch, cunt, homophobic/racial slurs) are probably scored by the IFS